Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 With `TargetOrder`, you can encapsulate the order parameters and use it in TargetParameters.
 With `TargetProduct`, you can encapsulate the product parameters and use it in TargetParameters.

 **Merging behavior of parameters passed in API's  with parameters passed in TargetPrefetch/TargetRequest Object**

-There can be cases, when some global parameters are passed in API's.
+There can be cases, when global parameters are passed in API's.
 If target-parameters are also passed in corresponding prefetch/request objects, then those parameters will be merged along with global parameters.

 Corresponding TargetOrder and TargetProduct parameters will be overridden by API level global parameters.
 Mbox-parameters and profile-parameters will be appended only if the key names differ.
 Otherwise if key name matches then they will be overridden.